aditya010220/gurukulX/cuteskillshare/Readme.md

 ## Project Description

-SkillSwap is a scalable **MERN Stack** application that enables users to exchange skills through a peer-to-peer learning platform.
+SkillSwap is a scalable **FULL Stack** application that enables users to exchange skills through a peer-to-peer learning platform.
 Users can create profiles, showcase their expertise, discover compatible learning partners using intelligent skill matching, schedule learning sessions, communicate via real-time chat, and provide feedback after each session.
 The platform is built with a production-ready architecture, featuring secure authentication, automated CI/CD pipelines, and an optimized user experience.

 ## 🚀 Features